This Avocado Smoothie Recipe is packed with healthy fats to curb your appetite and nourish your skin.

-This Avocado Banana Smoothie is one of the first green smoothie recipes we came up with in the early days of SGS.
+In 2013, I came up with this Avocado Banana Smoothie as a way to boost my healthy fat intake.
 It remains a favorite to this day because it is thick and creamy, fruity, and just plain delicious.

 Sometimes smoothies can end up on the watery or thin side.
 If you’re a fan of really creamy smoothies, read on!